-abdivision (3)(c)4: Substituted "caution, admonition or" for "private" preceding "reprimand" and made The minor stylistic changes in the first sentence, inserted "issue a caution" preceding "administer" and intuitied "admonition or" for "private" thereafter in the second sentence.
+ubdivision (3)(c)4: Substituted "caution, admonition or" for "private" preceding "reprimand" and made Thinker stylistic changes in the first sentence, inserted "issue a caution" preceding "administer" and a title admonition or "for "private" thereafter in the second sentence.

-additivision (3)(c)5: Amended generally.

-Modivision (9)(b): Inserted "along with its recommendation" following "with the court."

-Modivision (12): Added "and Readmission" at the end of the subdivision catchline.

-addivision (12)(a); Substituted "of suspension, and upon the completion of all the terms and ditions set forth" for "specified" preceding "in the order."
+Delivision (3)(c)5; Amended generally.
+Delivision (9)(b): Inserted "along with its recommendation" following "with the court."
+Delivision (12): Added "and Readmission" at the end of the subdivision catchline. addivision (12)(a); Substituted "of suspension, and upon the completion of all the terms and inons set forth" for "specified" preceding "in the order."

-division (12)(b): Added the second sentence, substituted "a" for "the" preceding "motion for substituted "a" for "the" preceding interest and "or application" preceding hearing" in the third sentence, substituted "a" for "the" preceding "motion for reinstatement" and the form on or before such date as the court may set for an application for readmission" thereafter in the
+training (12)(b): Added the second sentence, substituted "a" for "the" preceding "motion for "the second sentence, substituted "a" for "the" preceding "motion for readmission" thereafter and "or application" preceding "hearing" in the third sentence, substituted "a" for "the" preceding "motion for reinstatement" and the or on or before such date as the court may set for an application for readmission" thereafter in the pentence.
+Indivision (12)(c): Inserted "or application for readmission" following "reinstatement" in two places. udivision (12)(d): Deleted "that the necessary" preceding "expenses incurred," inserted "by the "tee" thereafter and inserted "or application for readmission" following "reinstatement."